-- (1) The amounts in this column reflect the dollar amount recognized in 2006 for financial statement reporting purposes in accordance with Statement of Financial Accounting Standards ("SFAS") 123R with respect to stock options and non-vested (restricted) stock granted in 2006, and the dollar amount recognized in 2006 in accordance with SFAS 123R under the modified prospective transition method with respect to stock options granted prior to 2006 that were not vested at the time that the Company transitioned to SFAS 123R.
-The fair value of the awards made in 2006 was determined using the valuation methodology and assumptions set forth in Note 6, "Share-Based Compensation and Benefit Plans" to the consolidated financial statements included in the Company's 2006 Annual Report. - (2) These awards, the terms of which are discussed in the Compensation Discussion and Analysis section of this proxy statement, were earned in 2006 and paid to the employee in 2007. - (ii) \$9,204 related to health insurance benefits paid and (iii) \$3,300 related to the Profit Sharing Plan matching contribution.
-Mr. Nahmad does not receive an allowance or perquisite for a car lease, and the value of the personal use of the Company aircraft is based on IRS guidelines.
-For Mr. Logan, other annual compensation in 2006 is made up of (i) \$3,300 related to the Profit Sharing Plan matching contribution and (ii) \$384 for a car lease.
-Mr. Logan's car lease perquisite was discontinued in the first quarter of 2006.
-For Ms. Poindexter, other annual compensation in 2006 includes (i) a \$12,000 car allowance and (ii) \$3,300 related to the Profit Sharing Plan matching contribution.
-For Mr. Combs, other annual compensation in 2006 includes (i) a \$10,200 car allowance and (ii) \$3,300 related to the Profit Sharing Plan matching contribution.
-For Ms. Menendez, other annual compensation in 2006 includes (i) \$3,300 related to the Profit Sharing Plan matching contribution and (ii) \$1,023 for a car lease.
-Ms. Menendez's car lease perquisite was discontinued in the first quarter of 2006.
+- (1) The amounts in this column reflect the dollar amount recognized for financial statement reporting purposes in accordance with Statement of Financial Accounting Standards ("SFAS") 123R with respect to stock options and non-vested (restricted) stock granted subsequent to January 1, 2006, and the dollar amount recognized in accordance with SFAS 123R under the modified prospective transition method with respect to stock options granted prior to 2006 that were not vested at the time that the Company transitioned to SFAS 123R.
+The fair value of the awards made were determined using the valuation methodology and assumptions set forth in Note 6, "Share-Based Compensation and Benefit Plans" to the consolidated financial statements included in the Company's 2007 Annual Report. - (2) These awards, the terms of which are discussed in the Compensation Discussion and Analysis section of this proxy statement, were earned in the year reported and paid to the employee in the subsequent year. - (3) For Mr. Nahmad, other annual compensation in 2007 includes (i) \$50,610 related to use of our aircraft pursuant to his employment agreement; (ii) \$9,047 related to health insurance benefits paid and (iii) \$3,375 related to the Profit Sharing Plan matching contribution.
+Other annual compensation in 2006 includes (i) \$52,489 related to use of our aircraft pursuant to his employment agreement; (ii) \$9,204 related to health insurance benefits paid and (iii) \$3,300 related to the Profit Sharing Plan matching contribution.
+Mr. Nahmad does not receive an allowance or perquisite for a car lease, and the value of the personal use of the Company aircraft is based on IRS guidelines. - (4) For Mr. Logan, other annual compensation in 2007 is related to the Profit Sharing Plan matching contribution.
+Other annual compensation in 2006 includes (i) \$3,300 related to the Profit Sharing Plan matching contribution and (ii) \$384 for a car lease.
+Mr. Logan's car lease perquisite was discontinued in the first quarter of 2006. - (5) For Ms. Menendez, other annual compensation in 2007 is related to the Profit Sharing Plan matching contribution.
+Other annual compensation in 2006 includes (i) \$3,300 related to the Profit Sharing Plan matching contribution and (ii) \$1,023 for a car lease.
+Ms. Menendez's car lease perquisite was discontinued in the first quarter of 2006. - (6) For Mr. Combs, other annual compensation in 2007 includes (i) a \$10,200 car allowance and (ii) \$3,375 related to the Profit Sharing Plan matching contribution.
+Other annual compensation in 2006 includes (i) a \$10,200 car allowance and (ii) \$3,300 related to the Profit Sharing Plan matching contribution. - (7) For Ms. Poindexter, other annual compensation in 2007 includes (i) a \$12,000 car allowance and (ii) \$3,375 related to the Profit Sharing Plan matching contribution.
+Other annual compensation in 2006 includes (i) a \$12,000 car allowance and (ii) \$3,300 related to the Profit Sharing Plan matching contribution.